addrummond/numberize/README.markdown

 arabic-numbered example in the document).

 References to non-existent examples are ignored.
-This can happen sometimes if you put acronymys in parantheses (e.g. "The Uniformity of Theta Assignment Hypothesis (UTAH)").
+This can happen sometimes if you put acronyms in parantheses (e.g. "The Uniformity of Theta Assignment Hypothesis (UTAH)").
 In this case, so long as there is no example labeled UTAH, nothing will go wrong.